 between effectiveness and ineffectiveness.

 Keeping secrets is a way to control supporters while pretending to work for the good of supporters.
 It’s also a good way to hide the leader attitude that supporters are too unsophisticated to be vocal and active on their own.
 If NOW supporters don’t know what the “dedicated network of grassroots activists” do, they’ll never figure out that they could do or already are doing all of the same things themselves.
-NOW President Terry O’Neill likes keeping secrets so much that she flaunts her power to keep secrets on NOW’s website.
+NOW President Terry O’Neill likes keeping secrets so much that she flaunts her power to keep secrets on NOW’s website with a page for leaders that requires a password.
+(NOW has removed the NOW Leaders page.
+This only means they are no longer announcing that NOW leaders keep secrets.
+NOW leaders still keep secrets.
+They keep their “activist” training secret from the women who pay for the training.)

 I once used my website to make personal photographs available to someone in a different part of the country.
 I did not want to risk losing the photographs because they were irreplaceable to both of us.
 I created a hidden web page, uploaded the photographs to that page, and sent the page URL to the other person.
 The other person was able to get their own copies of the photographs without anyone else knowing.